prof-rossetti/nyu-info-2335-201706/SCHEDULE.md

 ### Class 4 - Monday 2017-07-10

+  + Use `pip` to [install the `ipython` module](/notes/programming-languages/python/packages/ipython.md), which we will use for debugging our scripts.
+  + [Refresh your Fork](https://github.com/prof-rossetti/nyu-info-2335-70-201706/blob/master/CONTRIBUTING.md#updating-your-fork) so you will be prepared to submit a clean Pull Request representing the "Groceries" Project submission.
   + [Submit "Groceries" Project, formerly known as the "Python" Exercise (con't)](/projects/groceries/project.md#submission-instructions)
   + ["Shopping Cart" Project](/projects/shopping-cart/project.md)